 Facebook has become one of my favorite tools for driving traffic.
 I have been successfully using it to drive high-quality traffic to my blog for many years.

-Getting a Facebook fan page is the first step.
+Getting a Facebook fan page is the first step, and adding Facebook pixels.

 Your Facebook fan page lets your readers connect with your brand on Facebook.
 You can also use it to engage with your readers.